Easy Pork Carnitas Taco Board

 You just have to figured out your menu and what you’re putting down, if that makes sense?

 Start with the meat.
 How much does the recipe call for?
 Then double or trip if you need to!
-You can always keep filling the board up, too.
+You can always keep filling the board up, as it gets eaten down.
+Or, better yet, set out several boards.

 Pork Carnitas Tacos